martynwheeler/u-lora/README.md

 ## Wiring

-The pinout for the RFM95 module can be found on page 10 of teh documentation (https://cdn.sparkfun.com/assets/learn_tutorials/8/0/4/RFM95_96_97_98W.pdf).
+The pinout for the RFM95 module can be found on page 10 of the documentation (https://cdn.sparkfun.com/assets/learn_tutorials/8/0/4/RFM95_96_97_98W.pdf).
+The pin numbers below are for the RFM95 - look at your microcontroller docs for the pins to connect to them.

 The RFM95 module requires 3.3V and GND from your microcontroller:
 + connect 3.3V to pin 13
 + connect GND to pin 1, 8, or 10 on the RFM95 module

-For SPI communication (pin numbers are for the RFM95 - look at your microcontroller for the pins to connect):
+For SPI communication:
 + MISO to pin 2 (MISO)
 + MOSI to pin 3 (MOSI)
 + SCK to pin 4 (SCK)